nanotech4444/BandersnatchStarter/tickets/firstTicket.md

 - [x] The reset() function correctly deletes all documents from the collection.
 - [x] The count() function correctly returns the number of documents in the collection.
 - [x] The dataframe() function correctly returns a DataFrame containing all documents in the collection.
-- [ ] The html_table() function correctly returns an HTML table representation of the DataFrame, or None if the collection is empty.
+- [x] The html_table() function correctly returns an HTML table representation of the DataFrame, or None if the collection is empty.

 ### 3. Security
 - [x] The database URL is stored in an environment variable and is not hardcoded into the component.
-- [ ] The TLS certificate authority file is properly configured and used to establish a secure connection to the database.
+- [?]
+The TLS certificate authority file is properly configured and used to establish a secure connection to the database.

 ### 4. Documentation & Style
-- [ ] The code includes docstrings explaining the purpose and behavior of each component.
+- [IP] The code includes docstrings explaining the purpose and behavior of each component.
 - [ ] The code includes no extraneous comments and no inline print statements.
 - [ ] The code follows PEP style guide.